Hong Kong's Causeway Bay remains world's priciest retail district

-LONDON Hong Kong's Causeway Bay shopping district has broken the $3,000 (1,877 pounds) per square foot barrier for the first time in 25 years to retain its billing as the world's most expensive retail area, according to a survey by property consultant Cushman & Wakefield.
+LONDON Nov 13 Hong Kong's Causeway Bay shopping district has broken the $3,000 per square foot barrier for the first time in 25 years to retain its billing as the world's most expensive retail area, according to a survey by property consultant Cushman & Wakefield.

 Fuelled by competition between luxury brands and everyday convenience retailers for limited space, the average retail rent in the Causeway Bay area rose 14.7 percent from a year earlier to its highest level in the survey's history, Cushman said.